Sword360/openstack-automation-toolkit/README.md

 Fork the repo
 Create a feature branch
 Submit a Pull Request
-Follow coding conventions (YAML, Bash, Ansible)
+Follow YAML + Bash best practices

 📄 License
-This project is licensed under the Apache License 2.0.
+Licensed under the Apache License 2.0.
-See the LICENSE file for details.
+See LICENSE for details.

-⭐ Support the Project
+⭐ Support
-If this toolkit saves time or helps in production— please ⭐ star this repo on GitHub!
+If this project helped you, please ⭐ star the repository!